triestpa/You-Should-Learn-Regex/README.md

 # You Should Learn Regex

 Regex (regular expressions) is one of the most powerful, widely applicable, and sometimes intimidating techniques in software engineering.
-From validating email addresses to performing complex code refactors, regular expressions have a wide range of uses, and are an essential entry in any software engineers toolbox.
+From validating email addresses to performing complex code refactors, regular expressions have a wide range of uses and are an essential entry in any software engineers toolbox.

 #### What is a regular expression?